ladybeitel/CC-AfterHours-CustomSliders/README.md

 ### SliderViewController:
 1. Create outlets for the slider and `valueLabel`
 2. Create an action for the sliderValue and make it a class of `CustomSlider`
-3. Create another class at the end of this file and call it `CustomSlider`.
+3. Create a class at the end of this file and call it `CustomSlider`.
 4. Make the `CustomSlider` of type `UISlider` and insert this function:
 ```override func trackRect(forBounds bounds: CGRect) -> CGRect {
         let point = CGPoint(x: bounds.minX, y: bounds.midY)